 Lastly, in the Tango scenario, both behavioural and technological changes are combined.
 In this configuration, behaviour related levers are increased to the maximum ambition levels.
 The same takes place for resources, land and technology and fuels, while power generation is balanced to avoid oversupply.
-For all scenarios the settings on demographics and domestic supply dimensions of the EU27+2 (see Table 1) are kept at the LTS Baseline levels.
+For all scenarios the settings on demographics and domestic supply dimensions of the EU27 + 2 (see table 1) are kept at the LTS Baseline levels.

-Simulating other scenarios to understand the system dynamics in the model can be done through the TPE (http://tool.european-calculator.eu).
-This web interface to the EUCalc model allowing users to swiftly visualize model outputs, highlight inter-sectoral synergies, and explore a broad range of decarbonisation options (Hezel et al 2019).
-Full scenarios settings and results can be accessed via TPE, see the provided links in Table 1.
+Simulating other scenarios to understand the system dynamics in the model is possible through the TPE (http://tool.european-calculator.eu).
+This web interface to the EUCalc model allows users to swiftly visualise model outputs, highlight inter-sectoral synergies, and explore a broad range of decarbonisation options (Hezel et al 2019).
+Full scenarios settings used in this paper and results can be accessed via TPE following links provided in table 1.